-Alaska IN! is a project of the Alaska Inclusive Early Care and Education Initiative Team (at the Alaska Department of Health and Social Services and the Alaska Department of Education and Early Development) that is funded by a grant from the Alaska Mental Health Trust Authority.
-Its stated purpose is "to enhance the skills of the child care provider, promote inclusive child care practices in child care settings, and ensure families participating in the Child Care Assistance Program, including children with special needs, have access to child care."
+Alaska IN! is a project supported by the Child Care Program Office.38 Its stated purpose is "to enhance the skills of the child care provider, promote inclusive child care practices in child care settings, and ensure families participating in the Child Care Assistance Program, including children with special needs, have access to child care."